ronmexico7811/NFL-project/README.md

-# nlf-project-
+# NFL-project
-evaluating nil combine data in order to predict first year sack total for DE
+evaluating NFL combine data in order to predict first year sack total for DEs